 An adviser is similar.
 I work with business adviser Patrick Dichter from Cultivate Advisors, who brings his expertise and industry know-how to each conversation.
 Dichter shared,

-“A coach is someone who helps you by asking the right questions and working on the personal challenges.
+“A coach is someone who helps you by asking the right questions and working on personal challenges.
 A consultant gives you answers or completes a defined project, and an adviser sits somewhere in between—wearing the coaching hat, swinging to a consultant at times, and solving business challenges together.”

 Should I find a therapist?